Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 Both MQGs and MSFGs in {\sc COLIBRE} become more dispersion-supported towards lower redshift, with the most massive systems showing the strongest bulge dominance by $z \lesssim 3$.
 At $z \gtrsim 2$, however, MQGs and MSFGs exhibit similar kinematics, implying that quenching preserves discs and precedes morphological transformation.
+This is consistent with the findings of \citet{kimmig25}, who also report that the majority of systems are fast rotators, with a much smaller population of slow rotators formed by $z>4$.
 Predictions for L400m7 are provided in Appendix~\ref{appendix:l400m7-size-kin}, where the trend reverses, with morphological transformation occurring before quenching.
 This is likely a consequence of its larger softening length, which limits the ability to resolve the internal structure of galaxies.

 In the {\sc EAGLE} simulations, \citet{lagos22} showed this behaviour with galaxies quenching first, and only later ($\approx$2 Gyr) evolving into slow rotators through mergers (particularly dry mergers) that increase masses, sizes, and erode rotational support \citep[see also][]{lagos18}.
 Feedback mechanisms do not appear to affect kinematics directly, as seen in \citet{d'eugenio24}, where a rotation-supported system showed clear evidence of ejective feedback.
 The absence of star-forming gas in quenched galaxies likely makes mergers (particularly dry mergers) more effective at disrupting rotational support.
 This may explain why MQGs in {\sc COLIBRE} show slightly lower $v_{\star}/\sigma_{\star}$ than coeval MSFGs by $z \approx 2$, in agreement with \citet{pascalau25}.
 However, this contrasts with the findings of \citet{shuntov25}, who report that most high-$z$ MQGs are bulge-dominated, implying that a morphological transformation occurred before quenching.